angelinawong1210/SkinAI/README.md

 1. Handling inconsistent datasets for data cleaning and standardization of image size, format, and color channels.
 Resizing of images for memory efficiency and faster processing
 2. Identifying suitable classes for model training
-3. Development of machine learning models for image classification tasks
+3. Development of various machine learning models for image classification tasks
 4. Understanding of the concepts of metrics used for model evaluation
 5. Collaborating effectively on GitHub and Google Colab with free GPU access
 6. Deploying an trained model using Streamlit